xvrh/puppeteer-dart/README.md

   EmulationManager emulation = new EmulationManager(session);
   await emulation.setEmulatedMedia('screen');

-  // A small helper to wait until the network is quite await waitUntilNetworkIdle(session);
+  // A small helper to wait until the network is quiet await waitUntilNetworkIdle(session);

   // Capture the PDF and convert it to a List of bytes.
   PageManager page = new PageManager(session);